robotframework/SeleniumLibrary/docs/extending/EXTENDING_SELENIUMLIBRARY.rst

 ------------------
 All the methods, which are exposed as keywords, are available in the library public API.
 Generally keywords are converted to lover case and spaces are converted to underscores.
-Example `Open Browser`_ is available as ``open_browser``.
+Example `Open Browser`_ keyword is available as ``open_browser`` method.
 Please note that method name can be overwritten with the ``@keyword`` decorator, but in the SeleniumLibrary 3.0.0 release does not contain keywords where the keyword name would differ from the method name (other than the keywords name case).

 Methods or attributes which are not keywords but are available in the public API
 --------------------------------------------------------------------------------